 Some try to see a similarity between the adjudication of an ethics complaint and a criminal case before a court of law, but any such similarity is merely a matter of perception.
 When the Board adjudicates a complaint, no third party appears before the Board in the role of a prosecutor to present the case and argue for a finding of a violation.
 The

 practices and procedures of the Board are as nonadversarial as possible.
 The Board deliberates a complaint and renders its decision based on an objective consideration of the facts and information provided by the Complainant and Respondent.

 Respondents Should Take an Ethics Complaint Seriously

-appeal to the Board of Directors.
-A Respondent's written request for Further Consideration must be received by the Board of Ethics no later than 30 days from the date of notice of the Initial Determination.
-The appeal to the Board of Director's Appeal Panel similarly requires the Respondent to file the request within 30 days after the date of notice of the Further Consideration decision.
-Respondents should keep these time requirements in mind to avoid inadvertently losing their right to appeal by failing to satisfy a procedural requirement.
+appeal to the Ethics Appeal Panel.
+A Respondent's written request for Further Consideration must be received by the Board no later than 30 days from the date of notice of the Initial Determination.
+An appeal to the Ethics Appeal Panel similarly requires the Respondent to file the request within 30 days after the date of notice of the Further Consideration decision.
+Respondents should keep these time requirements in mind to avoid losing their right to appeal.